 Which lead me to leave all my makeup in a travel bag and start doing my hair and makeup in the hallway of my little apartment.

 Yes, I would sit on the floor because I never did get around to putting the mirror back up after I re-painted my walls.
-But it worked, which was why I knew when I saw this on MODG that I had to do it too.
-Amanda took it all a step further cause she’s more dedicated than me and pressed all her eyeshadows into identical containers but I’m happy with my stuff the way it is.
+But the lighting in the hall worked best, which was why I knew when I saw this on the now defunct MODG blog that I had to do it too.